kavisanghavi/geo-recommender/docs/DEMO_GUIDE.md

 ## 🎉 Success!

-You now have a fully functional **TikTok-style location discovery app** with:
+You now have a fully functional **immersive location discovery app** with:
 - ✅ 150 real NYC venues
 - ✅ 200 simulated users with personas
 - ✅ 6,000+ engagement records